 - 1. Only riders who have completed at least one sighting lap will be permitted to start the race from their position published on the final grid.
 Under no circumstances may they push onto the grid from the pit lane. - 2.
-Approximately 15 Minutes before the Start of the Race Pit lane exit opens for sighting laps.
+10 Minutes before the Start of the Warm Up lap Pit lane exit opens for sighting laps.